LauraHBui/Modelling-Crime-Data-2021/docs/05-inferential-statistics.md

 ```
 <br>

 These are slightly different estimates from those obtained in `sample1`.
-This is because we drew a different sample from the population.
+This is because we drew a different sample from our population.
 The estimates from `sample2` are still close to our population estimates (M = 100, SD = 15).
-We draw a third sample and obtain some descriptive statistics of it:
+We now draw a third sample and obtain some descriptive statistics of it:
 <br>